wp-plugins/shortcurl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 3.04.26 =
+Added a shortcode for str_replace, support for arrays in preg_replace, and an alternate shortcode for running preg_replace on another shortcode.

 = 1.3.03.25 =
 Added a shortcode for preg_replace to further manipulate content.